andyfischer/circa/docs/about_inlined_state.md

 # Behavior #

 Inlined state is mainly for preserving *short-term* state: values that persist between frames.
-It's planned to also use this construct for long-term state (values that persist between program invocations), but this hasn't been implemented.
+In the future, it's planned to also use this feature for long-term state (values that persist between program invocations), but this hasn't been implemented.

 A simple example is: